kljr/SpringboardDDEV/README.md

  `composer install` This will update your drush and bash configuration without asking.

 3. Now you're ready to create Springboard instances.
-Run `sbdd-make [project_name]`
+Run `sbdd-make [ProjectName]`.
+This command will install Springboard at springboardDDEV/sites/\[ProjectName], and start DDEV.

     Alternatively, you can copy `example.local.config.yml` to `local.config.yml` and modify it.
 Define projects following the example project definitions.
+Run `sbdd-make` without any arguments.

-Don't use the names of any pre-existing DDEV projects. run ``sbdd-make` without any arguments.
+Don't use the names of any pre-existing DDEV projects.
+Only letters, numbers and hyphens are allowed in DDEV project names, no underscores.

 ## What does Springboard DDEV do?